moderntribe/moose/README.md

 # Moose

+Moose is a WordPress project starter framework.
+It is a collection of modular tools, configurations, and best practices for enterprise WordPress design and development.
+It is designed to be a modern, flexible, and developer-friendly starting point for WordPress projects.
+Features include a core plugin, core theme, technical framework, and the requisite developer tooling to maintain a secure, consistent codebase across teams and projects.
+Moose is lovingly maintained by the folks at [Modern Tribe](https://tri.be).

 ## Requirements

 * [Git](https://git-scm.com/)
 * [Composer](https://getcomposer.org/)
 * [Node & NPM](https://nodejs.org/)
     * [NVM](https://github.com/nvm-sh/nvm) is recommended for managing multiple versions of node on the same workstation.
 * [Lando](https://lando.dev/) (Optional) Provides a consistent local development environment for all team members.
 * [1Password CLI](https://developer.1password.com/docs/cli/) (Optional) Automates the creation of composer's `auth.json`
   file so that paid 3rd-party plugins like Advanced Custom Fields Pro and Gravity Forms can be installed via composer.

 > [!TIP]
 > This starter is designed to allow developers the freedom to use any local development tooling that works best for